IBM/android-app/README.md

 ## Next Steps
-* Learn more about augmenting your Node.js applications on IBM Cloud with the [Mobile Programming Guide](https://cloud.ibm.com/docs/mobile?topic=mobile-getting-started).
+* Learn more about augmenting your Android applications on IBM Cloud with the [Mobile Programming Guide](https://cloud.ibm.com/docs/mobile?topic=mobile-getting-started).
 * Explore other [sample applications](https://cloud.ibm.com/developer/appservice/starter-kits) on IBM Cloud.

 ## License